ClarkGH/smackhem/docs/LEARNING.md

 3. WIP: Moon light is currently overpowering sunlight.
 Has something to do with ambience formulae.
 4. Chunking.
 Seeded procedural generation being used first, before static files... was an incredibly helpful decision!
 I didn't make it, I think Gemini and ChatGPT did while I was researching and just ran with it.
 It made stubbing so much faster.
 If I make another engine I'll do it again.
 5. Sun and Moon.
 Moon and Sun confused me.
 I should not have built both at the same time while over-relying on cursor.
 It's a slippery slope.
 Removing the moon and slowly debugging just the sun after 2 days resolved the problem.
 As I recall, the moon just worked when I brought it back in.
+6. Proteus Rabbit-hole
+   - Proteus was a big inspiration
+   - All it has are a height field function, a sky state, a global lighting function, a handful of instance rules, and a renderer that draws up meshes, quads, and the sky.

 ## Patterns / Paradigms